Alexandra MacLean, M.A., BSc SPQ

 Chairman, Department of Specialty Medicine, Rocky Vista University College of Osteopathic Medicine

 Dr. Michael Tieman is a general surgeon who retired from clinical practice in 2006.
 He is currently the Chairman of the Department of Specialty Medicine at Rocky Vista University College of Osteopathic Medicine in Parker, Colorado.
-Dr. Tieman and his wife, Linda, have been engaged in Animal-Assisted Interaction (AAI) work with their golden retrievers, Dillon and Darby for over six years.
+Dr. Tieman and his wife, Linda, have been engaged in Animal-Assisted Interventions (AAI) work with their golden retrievers, Dillon and Darby for over six years.
 They began the AAI program at Medical Center of the Rockies in January, 2008, and continue to make weekly visits there.
 Linda recently joined the Pet Partners program at Sky Ridge Hospital, and Dr. Tieman has initiated an AAI program at Rocky Vista University for the medical students and staff.

 Philip Tedeschi, MSW